-330 This requirement is achieved by the changing the Operating Mode Selection from ROM Booting mode to Flash Booting mode and then locking.
-The Bootloader is only supported in ROM Booting mode.
-In Flash Booting mode, the Bootlaoder doesn't operate.
+This requirement is achieved by changing the Operating Mode Selection from ROM Booting mode to FLASH Booting mode and then locking the Operating Mode.
+If the chip is locked in FLASH booting mode, the TSF prevents deploying the Loader functionality.
+The Bootloader is then disabled and user cannot change the TOE Booting mode any more after the locking.

-SFR20: Trusted path (FTP_TRP.1)
+SFR20: Inter-TSF trusted channel (FTP_ITC.1)

-331 This requirement is achieved by processing the Authentication sequence.
-This channel is only logically distinct from other communication paths and provides assured identification of its end points and protection of the communicated data from modification.
+This requirement is achieved by processing the Authentication sequence.
+This channel is only distinct from other communication channels and provides assured identification for its end points and protection of the channel data from modification or disclose.